silentE3/groupCapstone/README.md

             "Please choose times that are good for your team to meet.
 Times are in the Phoenix, AZ time zone!
 [9:00 PM - 12:00 PM]"
         ]
     },
-    /*structure, settings for what information is inculded in the verification report */ "report_fields": {
+    /*structure, settings for what information is included in the verification report */ "report_fields": {
         /*boolean, include the mappings of each student's preferred teammates*/ "show_preferred_students": false,